 Here are some top woodworking drill presses that meet the above three criteria:

 RIKON 30-217 1.5 hp VS Drill Press: This drill press has an impressive 6-inches of spindle travel (i.e. quill stroke) a much stronger motor (1.5HP), and quick adjusting variable speed.
 It looks like a great drill press. click here to check prices and read reviews >>>

 PORTER-CABLE 8-Amp 12-Speed Floor Drill Press: This drill press won the best value award in the above-mentioned drill press test.
 The only downside is some customers have reported excessive vibration, so if you buy it, make sure you can easily return it.
 You can find the user manual here.
 This drill press is available at Lowe’s hardware stores around the country. click here to check prices and read reviews >>>

 Grizzly G7948 – 20″ Floor Drill Press: This drill press has a very powerful 1.5HP motor and larger swing of 20″.
 The Amazon reviews don’t show how good this drill press is, but there are more reviews at Grizzly’s website that show how good of a drill press it is. click here to check prices and read reviews >>>.

 SHOP FOX M1039 20-Inch Drill Press: Shop Fox has good customer service, but not incredible manufacturing standards.
 This drill press is affordable for the specs that you get (strong 1.5HP motor, 20″ swing, 4-3/4″ spindle travel, etc.) but has had mixed reviews due to some manufacturing QC flaws. click here to check prices and read reviews >>>

-Powermatic PM2800B 1792800B Drill Press: Once made to higher standards in the USA, this drill press is showing signs of poor quality control, including excessive vibration, runout (where the drill bit wobbles), defective chucks, and loose arbors. click here to read the reviews >>>
+Powermatic PM2800B 1792800B Drill Press: Powermatic tools have been long known for their high quality.
+However, buyers have complained that this drill press is showing signs of poor quality control, including excessive vibration, runout (where the drill bit wobbles), defective chucks, and loose arbors.
+Hopefully Powermatic is taking this drill press back to the drawing board.
+Click here to read the reviews >>>

 Buying Drill Bits for a Drill Press